-Some examples of the types of sites where this might make sense could be a:
+Some examples of the types of sites where this might make sense could be:

-Now, let’s get into the tutorial and I’ll show you how to use a WordPress static site generator to convert your WordPress install to static HTML.
+Now, we will explain how to use a WordPress static site generator to convert your WordPress install to static HTML.

 For this tutorial, we’ll use the free WP2Static plugin.
-The free version should be fine for most uses, but the developer also sells some premium add-ons for just $25.
-For example, you can find an add-on to help you set up site search powered by Algolia.
+The free version of the plugin would work for most uses, but the developer also sells some premium add-ons for just $25.
+For example, you can find an add-on to help you set up a site search powered by Algolia.

 The basic process goes like this:

 - Create your source WordPress install.
-You can create it anywhere, even on a local development site (which is what I’ll do for this tutorial).
+You can create it anywhere, even on a local development site (which is what we will follow for this tutorial)

 - Choose where you want to host your static WordPress site.
-I’ll show you how to export your site to a Zip archive, but WP2Static can also help you automatically deploy to FTP, Amazon S3/CloudFront, GitHub Pages, and more.
+Here we will explain how to export your site to a Zip archive, but WP2Static can also help you automatically deploy to FTP, Amazon S3/CloudFront, GitHub Pages, and more.